diffbot/diffbot-clojure-client/README.md

 ## Usage

+All function calls require a Diffbot API token ([sign up](http://www.diffbot.com/pricing) to get one) and the url you want to parse.
+The Diffbot responses are parsed and returned as Clojure maps.

+### Analyze

 Diffbot has four API calls that can be accessed by functions in the `diffbot.core` namespace, these are `article`, `frontpage`, `product` and `image` and correspond to the identically name Diffbot APIs.

 Require the functions in the REPL: